-Click on the pic for more info from the Borough Council about the Centre, which opened in February 2013, and about the South West Norfolk Youth Opportunities Project (SWAN).
-Sports Leaders Awards and a recording studio are included in the current programme. https://www.facebook.com/pages/Downham-Market-Youth-Centre/128082064041303?group_id=0
+Click on the logo above for more information Centre, which opened in February 2013, - the South West Norfolk Youth Opportunities Project (SWAN).
+Sports Leaders Awards and a recording studio are included in the current programme.

 Helping disadvantaged young people in the UK, especially those suffering from cancer and disabilities.
 An inspiring video at http://www.youtube.com/watch?v=98rjuwBWJaA

 You might also like to have a look at http://www.chainsforchange.co.uk/ Over £6000 raised by an ambitious three-man cycle ride in June 2013

 The Trussell Trust operate Foodbanks throughout the UK working closely with Fareshare who we supported with Tesco in early July 2013

 This is a great local charity.
 The Hospice covers much of West Norfolk and provides huge support for terminally ill patients and their families.
 Here is the car Downham Rotary provided to enable nurses to visit clients in their homes.

 We are strong supporters of East Anglian Air Ambulance

 Children with Cancer.
 This charity offers much-needed support to families as well their children who are ill.

 Many Club members grew moustaches in November 2012 in aid of prostate research - Over £1200 was raised.
 A great effort lads!